jagpreetrahi/JavaScript_Code/Readme.txt

 9. 'git commit' -> register staging changes to repository area or commit.

 10. 'git log' -> list down all the  commits of the repo.

+11. 'git restore --staged <file>' ->
+It removes all files changed from staging to working area.
+This is only works if changes are in our staging area.

+12. 'git restore <file>' -> It removes all file changes from the staging area to commited .

+13. '' -> If we don't want to commit by using vim editor then we can use command like that :
+   'git commit -m'